cert-manager/aws-privateca-issuer/README.md

 This project acts as an addon (see https://cert-manager.io/docs/configuration/external/) to cert-manager that signs off certificate requests using AWS PCA.

+## Known Issues

+1. STS GetCallerIdentity failing because of a region not specified bug

+    There is currently a known issue with the plugin that is preventing certificate issuance due to STS GetCallerIdentity failing because of a region not specified bug, regardless of whether a region was specified or not (https://github.com/cert-manager/aws-privateca-issuer/issues/54).
+There is an existing pull request to fix this (https://github.com/cert-manager/aws-privateca-issuer/pull/53), but we are holding off on accepting any pull requests until our testing is redesigned.
+To fix this issue until then, please checkout the cleanup branch by running

+        git fetch -a
+        git checkout cleanup

+    Also, please be sure you are using the plugin with an IAM user, as that is the most reliable workflow https://docs.aws.amazon.com/IAM/latest/UserGuide/id_credentials_access-keys.html#Using_CreateAccessKey
+    This user must have minimum permissions listed here: https://github.com/cert-manager/aws-privateca-issuer#configuration

+        export AWS_SECRET_ACCESS_KEY=<Secret Access Key you generated>
+        export AWS_ACCESS_KEY_ID=<Access Key you generated>

 ## Setup

 Install cert-manager first (https://cert-manager.io/docs/installation/kubernetes/).